mccright/rand-notes/OffensiveTechTerms.md

 In the summer of 2020, after officer Derek Chauvin spent nine nonchalant minutes and 29 seconds killing handcuffed, unarmed and face-down George Floyd in public and on camera, social unrest helped some to empathize with [those experiencing a long legacy of violence](https://sayevery.name/take-action) and countless other injustices at the hands of police and others.
 For too long this occurred in the context of widespread apathy across United States and beyond.
 This new thread of empathy is expressed across many facets of society, including tech in all its forms.

 There are a number of computer engineering terms that evoke racist history, like "master" and "slave" and "whitelist" and "blacklist."
-Their use can painful to some and discourage their participation in and their advancement in tech.
+Their use can be painful to some and discourage their participation in and their advancement in tech.
 There are alternatives -- see the excellent [RFC Draft by Mallory Knodel and Niels ten Oever](https://datatracker.ietf.org/doc/draft-knodel-terminology/?include_text=1) on this topic.
 A few examples for illustration:

 Area                 | Legacy | Suggestion(s) |
 --------------------:|:------:|:--------------|